 - Keeping quiet does a disservice to the previous editor (if, that is, your client finds that any specific editor was responsible).
 It’s possible that this editor will lose out big time in the short term as a result of your feedback.
 But ask yourself: wouldn’t you want to know – for the sake of the longevity of your business – if there were major issues with your service to your clients?
 If we don’t know about the gaps in our practice, we can’t fix them.

-Be constructive: Why are you sending feedback?
-If it’s primarily to have a bit of a moan, you might not be in the best mindset to send the most productive, professional feedback.
+Why are you sending feedback?
+If it’s primarily to have a bit of a moan, you might not be in the best mindset to send it in the most productive, professional way.

 Send feedback: how?

 Once you’re clear in your head about why you’re sending feedback, the next step is to write it.
 Following are some tips you may find useful.

 - Be prompt, not hasty.
 Avoid firing off a sketchy email before you have a full understanding of the project.
 Emailing in haste may mean you either fail to give a full picture of the issues or (much worse) inadvertently paint too severe a picture of what you’ve found.